What is a letter of intent when buying a business in Switzerland?

 - Initial clarity : It establishes a clear framework from the start of negotiations, thus avoiding misunderstandings.

-- Speeding up the process : By quickly identifying areas of agreement and disagreement, it facilitates faster progress toward closing the deal.
+- Speeding up the process : By quickly identifying points of agreement and disagreement, it facilitates faster progress towards closing the deal.

 - Regulatory compliance : In Switzerland, where corporate laws are strict, the LOI allows parties to ensure that key elements comply with local regulations.